-\paragraph{External knowledge} A two-stage structure was proposed in \cite{story1}, consisting of a reasoning and a generation module.
-The vision aware commonsense reasoning module is responsible of extracting the most relevant knowledge from an external knowledge base.
-Objects detected on all images of a sequence are fed in a GRU which provides a semantic and temporal representation.
-In the same time, candidate ConceptNet entities are fetched based on the detected objects.
-Attention modules finally select the most relevant ConceptNet candidates, which after passing through a GRU provides the final commonsense representation.
-The knowledge augumented generation module receives the extracted commonsense knowledge together with the visual information, as well as the previously generated sentences.
+\paragraph{External knowledge} A two-stage structure was proposed in \citet{story1}, consisting of a reasoning and a generation module.
+The vision-aware commonsense reasoning module is responsible of extracting the most relevant knowledge from an external knowledge base.
+Objects detected in all images of a sequence are fed in a GRU which provides a semantic and temporal representation.
+At the same time, candidate ConceptNet entities are fetched based on the detected objects.
+Attention modules finally select the most relevant ConceptNet candidates, which after passing through a GRU provide the final commonsense representation.
+The knowledge-augumented generation module receives the extracted commonsense knowledge together with the visual information, as well as the previously generated sentences.

 A prevalent issue in VIST is the monotonous and repetitive generated stories.
 This can be attributed to the limited vocabulary of the VIST dataset.
-In KG-Story \cite{story2} the first stage (\textit{distill}) gathers words from images using object detection and GRUs for word prediction.
-Potential relationships between pairs of concepts throughout images are searched on external knowledge graphs, and if multiple candidates occur, a scoring function is used to rank their relevancy.
+In KG-Story \cite{story2}, the first stage (\textit{distill}) gathers words from images using object detection and leverages GRUs for word prediction.
+Potential relationships between pairs of concepts throughout images are searched on external KGs, and if multiple candidates occur, a scoring function is used to rank their relevancy.
 This is the \textit{enrich} stage.
 Finally, the \textit{generate} stage utilizes a Transformer which imposes a repetition penalty to mitigate redundant narration.
 Further modifications in the default Transformer structure is the introduction of an anaphoric expressions generator to enhance coreferences and usage of pronouns, as well as positional encodings of variable length to enable representing stories of different lengths.